FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 & J which were responded to by the Chief Executive and relevant Directors of Service.
 The

-Council then noted the provisions made in the Draft Annual Budget for these Divisions.--- 27
+Council then noted the provisions made in the Draft Annual Budget for these Divisions.
+---
+27

 Following this discussion, it was proposed by Cllr O Hanlon and seconded by Cllr M Collins to